Care Guide

 - Use a laundry net

-- Delicate or hand-wash cycle (depending on material)
+- Choose delicate or hand-wash cycle (depending on material)

 - Wash inside-out